-In most cases, the Headteacher will meet with or speak to the parents concerned, normally within five working days of receiving the complaint, to discuss the matter.
+In most cases, the Headteacher (or their nominee) will meet with or speak to the parents concerned, normally within 5 working days of receiving the complaint, to discuss the matter.
 If possible, an agreement will be reached at this stage.
 It may be necessary for further investigations to be carried out.
 The Headteacher (or their nominee) will determine who should carry out any investigation and this may be someone external to the School.